namittiman/InfraRed/acceptance.md

 ### Set reminder

 To set a reminder about your reservations, you simply need to tell the bot - `set reminder`.
-This will remind you about your reservations after specified time.
+This will remind you about your reservations after the specified time.
 You can then terminate after the reminder.
+You can also set a reminder for each of your reservations - `set reminder <reservation id>`

 ![](images/5_set_reminder.png)

 ### Save template

-This is a very handy way to spin up your vm/cluster.
+This is a very handy way to spin up your vm/cluster without having to type in your requests.
 You can save your common configs as templates in the bot and tell the bot to spin up using your template name.
 You can take one of your existing reservations and tell the bot to save it as a template: `save reservation <reservation id> as template <template name>`

 ![](images/6_save_template.png)